omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/bug-bounty-program.md

 ## Bounty Rewards

-- The bounty amount will de determined in USD but will only be paid out in crypto.
+- The bounty amount will be determined in USD but will only be paid out in crypto.
 (USD-to-crypto exchange rate will be determined based on the date of notification of award)
 - Participants may choose to receive their bounty in OMG or ETH
 - Local laws may require us to ask for proof of your identity and other supporting documents.
 In addition, we will also need your ETH address
 - Successful submissions are rewarded based on the severity of the issue